Pratik-Prakash-Sannakki/AI_Text-Image-Generator/README.md

 # AI_Text_To_Image

-An Application that Coverts text input given to realistic images. the application was developed using PyQT5 with PyTorch-Cuda version.
-The model used in this project is   Stable diffusion.
+An Application that realistic-photo images with text input.
+The application was developed using PyQT5 with PyTorch-Cuda version.
+Model used in this project is   Stable diffusion.

 Stable Diffusion is a latent text-to-image diffusion model capable of generating High Resolution photo-realistic images given any text input.